 Intravenous Sedation Rancho Cucamonga CA

-Dr. Dudziak, Dr. Choi, Dr. Hicke and Dr. Zakhary offer the option of providing intravenous sedation so that you are not aware of the unpleasant experience of having surgery performed in your mouth.
+Dr. Dudziak, Dr. Choi, Dr. Hicke, Dr. Zakhary, Dr. Paxman and Dr. Kim offer the option of providing intravenous sedation so that you are not aware of the unpleasant experience of having surgery performed in your mouth.
 It helps you keep comfortable and calm.
 It also allows us to perform meticulous surgery without worrying about patient movement.
 If you are a dental phobic, have anxiety, or pronounced gag reflect, this is the perfect option for you.

 Oral & maxillofacial surgeons are trained in all aspects of anesthesia administration.
 Four months of training are spent on rotation with the medical anesthesiology service where they manage and deliver anesthesia to hospital patients.
 Drs.
-Dudziak, Choi, Hicke and Zakhary are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines and managing complications and emergencies that may arise during administration of anesthesia.
+Dudziak, Choi, Hicke, Zakhary, Paxman and Kim are experienced in airway management, endotracheal intubation, establishing and maintaining intravenous lines and managing complications and emergencies that may arise during administration of anesthesia.

 We perform thousands of IV anesthetics per year and pride ourselves on our safety record.
 Drs.
-Dudziak, Choi, Hicke and Zakhary are certified in: Advanced Cardiac Life Support (ACLS), Basic Life Support (BLS or CPR), and Pediatric Advanced Life Support (PALS).
+Dudziak, Choi, Hicke, Zakhary, Paxman and Kim are certified in: Advanced Cardiac Life Support (ACLS), Basic Life Support (BLS or CPR), and Pediatric Advanced Life Support (PALS).
 Our surgical assistants are CPR and COSA (Certified Oral Surgery Assistant) certified.

 How is the IV Sedation Administered?